-Ready to start using Handshake?
-Great!
+Ready to start using Handshake?!
 Here are five steps you can take to jump-start your Handshake experience!

 If you don't have an invitation email from your school, try going to the Handshake login page, and search for your school name from the dropdown menu to proceed.
 Schools are listed in alphabetical order, and only the first 25 are displayed.
 If your school isn't included in the dropdown, click in the search box and type in your school name to locate.

 - Can't find your school?
-If your school isn't displayed in the list when searching by name, it's possible they are in the process of implementing Handshake and hidden at the moment.
-Reach out to your Career Services Center to confirm their status with Handshake!
+If your school isn't displayed in the list when searching by name, it's possible they are in the process of implementing Handshake and are hidden at the moment.
+Refer to School Not Found on Handshake for more information.

 Once you've selected your school, sign in by either using your school's provided login option or by entering your .edu email address.